 Professional Staff Expertise

 What Babbel offers, which Duolingo does not, is professional staff expertise.
 While Duolingo offers gamification and wants to make learning fun, Babbel takes a more serious approach with professional lesson plans and scientific methods.
 To reference George Carlin’s Baseball/Football analogy, Duolingo would be the fun-loving Baseball, and Babbel would be the no-nonsense Football.
-Point being, many users may choose Babbel due to its strong, dedicated staff.
+The point being, many users may choose Babbel due to its strong, dedicated staff.

 While users have to pay to use Babbel, they will get to do so Ad-free.
 Another issue Babbel points to is data security.
 Babbel states on their website that because they charge a fee, they will not sell users data.
 This is a topic that many users may be wary of in the coming years.
 “Free” services may be met with skepticism as consumers become more cautious about sharing their data.